JorgeGongoraR/jenkins-github/README.md

 # jenkins-github
-This is a test to connect Jenkins with Github
+This is a test to connect Jenkins with Github.